wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-ssh-from-linux.md

 ## Use SSH keys you already have

-You can use ssh-rsa (`.pub`) keys for all new work, especially with the Resource Manager deployment model and the  Portal  portal  Preview; you may need to create a `.pem` file from your keys if you need to use the Classic Management Portal.
+You can use ssh-rsa (`.pub`) keys for all new work, especially with the Resource Manager deployment model and the Portal Preview; you may need to create a `.pem` file from your keys if you need to use the Classic Management Portal.

 ## Create a VM with your public key file